arjpar/WebShield/README.md

 ## Financial Contributions and Support

-If you would like to help support this project financially here are a few links:
+If you would like to help support me financially here are a few links:

 - Ko-Fi: [@imarjuna](https://ko-fi.com/imarjuna)
 - Buy Me a Coffee: [@imarjuna](https://buymeacoffee.com/imarjuna)